Daembius/HelloWorld/README.md

 Hi everyone!
 My name is Julien Mayard and I am learning to use GitHub.

 ## My career goal
-I'm learning to code in order to become a full-stack web developer.
+I am a property developper now learning to code in order to become a full-stack web developer.

 ## My Hobbies
 I like bicycling.